pnutbutterprincess/logseq/pages/compsognathus.md

 - <i>Compsognathus longpipes</i>
-- sizes around 0.7 to 1.4m, about the size of a
+- sizes around 0.7 to 1.4m, about the size of a chicken
 - Described in [[1859]] by [[Johann Wagner]]
 - Two almost complete skeletons have been found, one in [[Germany]] and the other in [[France]] dated to the lower [[Tithonian]] in the [[Late Jurassic]]
 -